 When changes are made to trashcan settings, the Core Servers must be reinitialized or restarted for the new settings to take effect.
-It is recommended to use the Apply Config button on the HPSS Health and Status window to reinitialize the server(s).
+It is recommended to use the Apply Config button on the

 4.2.
 Storage subsystems

 Every HPSS system consists of at least one subsystem.
 This chapter provides instructions and supporting information for creating, modifying, and deleting them.